kromonos/fedi-health/README.md

 ## Advantages

 Unlike other known blocklists, in this one, instances that are no longer reachable are automatically removed.
 This means that only very few instance cadavers are imported.
+Furthermore, we do not automatically include the main domain, but only the domain that actually runs the ActivityPub compatible software!
+Anything else would be defamation, which we would **not join** in and will do better than other, well-known blocklists.